SlickNicky10/ItemUtils/README.md

 **globalAction**: A function that will be executed regardless of what GUI slot is clicked.

-**globalAction**: A function that will be executed regardless of what GUI slot is clicked.

 **extraAction**: A function that will be executed after the clicked GUI slot's defined action is executed.
 Will only be called if that slot has an action declared.

 **fallbackAction**: A function that will be executed if the clicked GUI slot does not have an action defined.